ExxistanceDC/Willy-Wombat-English-Improvement-Patch/README.md

 ## **Patching Instructions**

 1. Unzip patch bundle
-2. Open **'SegaSaturnPatcher.exe'**
+2. Open **'SegaSaturnPatcher.exe'** (It can be downloaded <a href=https://segaxtreme.net/threads/sega-saturn-patcher-discussion-thread.24721/>here</a>.
+The most current version is V1.91)
 3. After it opens, click **'Select Saturn Game'**
 4. Next click **'CD Image'**
 5. Find your original disc image on your computer, then click **'Open'**
 6. Click the **'+ Game Patch (SSP)'** button
-7. Select the either the dubbed or non-dubbed .ssp patch and click **'Open'**
+7. Go to where you unzipped the patch bundle and locate <kbd>Willy_Wombat_Improvement_Patch_vX.X</kbd> and click **'Open'**
 8. Finally, select **'Build Image'** and choose a directory to save it to
-9. Burn to disc and play in your Sega Saturn, or play in your favorite Sega Saturn emulator
+9. Burn to disc and play in your Sega Saturn or play in your favorite Sega Saturn emulator

 **--> Important! <--**
 - Tested with <kbd>Willy Wombat (Japan)</kbd>